MachineLearning4Work/DeepBreastCancer/README.md

 data analysis is negligible false positive (FP) and false negative (FN).
 The optimum results, as shown in Tables, indicate that FP is between 0 and 4 while FN is between 0 and 8 in which test data including 800, 900, 809, 1000 for given four classes

 # How to run
-code and extract all files and keep that folder name as it is .
+Extract all files and keep that folders name as it is.

+Gentle reminder:  4.TFslim_fine_tune.zip should be Extracted and kept as a folder with its own contents

 guidline.pdf  is a very early basic guide (Version 1 is incomplete, But ship it anyway)